 (b) vacates office before then in the circumstances set out in section 20 as that section is in effect immediately before commencement day.

-[Section 45 inserted by No. 32 of 2016 s.
+[Section 45 inserted: No. 32 of 2016 s.
 172.]

 46. Transitional provisions (guarantees)

 A guarantee given under section 15B (as in effect immediately before commencement day) and in force immediately before commencement day continues as if it had been given under section 15D.